The Designation Process

 Consultation on the Final Recommendations and Formal Procedures

 Natural England is required by the Countryside and Rights of Way Act, 2000 to consult County, Unitary, Borough and District Councils affected by a proposed designation.
-In addition this consultation will be extended to allow everyone with an interest in the designation, including the public to comment on the proposal, including the detailed evaluation and evidence used to support designation, identification of qualifying areas, desirability of designation and the detailed boundary.
-At the end of the consultation we will analyse all the responses and review the proposal and if necessary, amend it to take account of any further relevant evidence provided.
+For this proposed designation, the relevant bodies are now the unitary authorities of North Yorkshire Council and East Riding of Yorkshire Council.
+In addition, this consultation will be extended to allow everyone with an interest in the designation, including the public to comment on the proposal, including the detailed evaluation and evidence used to support designation, identification of qualifying areas, desirability of designation and the detailed boundary.
+At the end of the consultation, we will analyse all the responses and review the proposal and if necessary, amend it to take account of any further relevant evidence provided.

 If, as a result of the statutory and public consultation, additional land needs to be included within the proposed boundary variation, an additional statutory consultation will be required.

-Assuming no additional land needs to be included as a result of the consultation, the next stage is to draw up a draft legal Order and to publish Notice of Natural England’s intention to make (sign and seal) the Order in the London Gazette and other papers as required by Section 83(2) of the CRoW Act.
+If no additional land needs to be included as a result of the consultation, the next stage once a formal proposal of an area for designation is ready to take forward, is to draft a designation Order.
+A paper would then be put to the Natural England Board seeking approval of the final technical assessments, approval of the draft Designation Order with its associated mapping and approval for the start of a statutory Notice Period.
+The next stage is to publish Notice of Natural England’s intention to make (sign and seal) the Order.
+The Notice is published in the London Gazette and other papers as required by Section 83(2) of the CRoW Act.
 The Notice period allows anyone who wishes to do so to make representations to Natural England, objecting to, supportive of, or proposing amendments to the Order.
 In effect this is a further public consultation.

-Following the Notice period, a further period of response analysis will be required and any further consequent changes made to the draft legal Order.
-Natural England Board approval will then be sought to allow the Order to be ‘made’ and submitted to the Secretary of State for confirmation.
+Following the Notice period, a further period of response analysis will be required, and any further consequent changes made to the draft legal Order.
+Natural England Chief Officer approval will then be sought to allow the Order to be ‘made’ and submitted to the Secretary of State for confirmation.
 If there are any unresolved objections, these will be submitted to the Secretary of State with the legal Order.